 When looking at an 1860 United Stated Federal Census, we see that John Schafer was 35 years old and born about 1825 in Oldenburg, Germany.
 His occupation was listed as a grocer in Cincinnati.
 This is most likely our Schafer name embossed on the bottle.
-That same census year, Fredrick Epling was listed as 31 years old and born about 1829 in Germany.
-He was living in Hamilton and his occupation was listed as mineral water manufacturer.
+That same census year, Fredrick Epling was 31 years old and born about 1829 in Germany.
+He lived in Hamilton, and his occupation was listed as “mineral water manufacturer.”

 The city of Hamilton is located about 30 miles due north of Cincinnati and is the county seat of Butler County, Ohio.
-It is located on both banks of the Great Miami River which is a tributary of the Ohio River.
-The city was originally the site of Fort Hamilton which was constructed on the east bank of the Miami River in September 1791.
-It was the first U.S. Army fort built north of Cincinnati in Native American territory.
+It is situated on both banks of the Great Miami River, a tributary of the Ohio River.
+The city was originally the site of Fort Hamilton, which was constructed on the east bank of the Miami River in September 1791.
+The first U.S. Army fort was built north of Cincinnati in Native American territory.
 Fort Hamilton served as a supply depot for military expeditions against the tribes living along the Great Miami, Auglaize, and Maumee Rivers during the early 1790s.
 Today Hamilton, Ohio, is located on the site of the fort.